Cloud Empires and the Platform as Private Sovereign

 Labor Under Private Rules

-The labor chapters are especially important for AI-era reading because they show how control appears before automation becomes total.
+The labor chapters are especially important for AI-era reading because they show how control appears without total automation.
 Platform work is not simply work mediated by an app.
 It is work inside a privately administered labor market where visibility, pay, task allocation, fraud flags, ratings, account standing, and dispute outcomes are shaped by systems the worker usually cannot inspect.

 This is where Lehdonvirta pairs well with the labor shelf: Ghost Work, Behind the Screen, Data Driven, The Eye of the Master, and Platform Capitalism.
 Together, they show a sequence.
 First the work is moved into a platform.
 Then the work is measured.
 Then it is governed by dashboards, rankings, policies, and automated enforcement.
 Then AI is added as supervisor, assistant, filter, or replacement.